 How much is too much choline?

 The IOM (Institute of Medicine) set the UL (Upper Intake Levels) for choline at 3.5 g/day for adults based on the prevention of hypotension

 Studies in both animals and humans have clearly shown choline to be a beneficial nutrient with low toxicity.
 With no adverse effects seen from taking too much, it’s safe for people of all ages and lifestyles to get the recommended amount through their diet or supplements as part of an overall nutritious lifestyle

 However, high intakes of choline are associated with a fishy body odor, vomiting, excessive sweating and salivation, hypotension, and liver toxicity (21)

 Choline is not known to have any clinically relevant interactions with medications.

 Choline is ranked last among common nutrients as a nutrient to recommend for a healthy diet, and only about 10% of health professionals indicate moderate familiarity with choline.

 Does choline intake differ by race and ethnicity?

-Therefore, it is crucial that parents be informed of the importance of consuming enough choline to ensure their children’s optimal physical and mental health.
+Therefore, parents must be informed of the importance of consuming enough choline to ensure their children’s optimal physical and mental health.
 Health practitioners who are knowledgeable regarding choline as an essential nutrient can provide vital advice on which food sources contain the highest levels of choline, as people who are vegan or vegetarian need to be extra careful about ensuring they get adequate intakes.
 With these inside tips on dietary behavior, individuals will have all they need to enjoy the positive benefits that come from consuming this essential nutrient.